ChikuX/Recipe-Preparation-Agent/README.md

-# Recipe-Preparation-Agent
+# Recipe Preparation Agent
-Generating tasty recipe ideas based on the ingredients Users have available using Recipe Preparation AI Agent.
+> Generating tasty recipe ideas based on the ingredients Users have available using Recipe Preparation AI Agent.

+*Stop food waste and make amazing meals with what's already in your kitchen.
+This smart assistant finds tasty recipes based on your ingredients.
+It gives you easy instructions, helps with ingredient substitutions, and adjusts for dietary needs.
+It's everyday cooking made smarter, not harder. ✨*

+# Preview